-The design of a smart card OS is constrained by pre-existing specifications, of which the most important is ISO 7816-4 [18].
-This specification defines the communication protocol between a card and its reader using Application Protocol Data Units (APDUs).
+Turning our attention to protocol issues, smart cards are constrained by pre-existing specifications, of which the most important is ISO 7816-4 [19].
+This specification defines the application programming interfaces (APIs) between a card and its reader using Application Protocol Data Units (APDUs).
 There are two kinds of APDUs - command APDUs that go from the reader to the card, and response APDUs that return results.
 Of particular note is the "SELECT" APDU which instructs the card to execute the application which is specified by the command's argument.
-(See Section 2.2.)
+(See Section II-B.)

-Although 7816-4 does not specify the internals of a smart card operating system, it has implications that affect the file system design.
+Although 7816-4 does not specify the internals of a smart card operating system, it has implications on the file system design.
 Smart card filesystems are hierarchic, like those of many conventional operating systems.
-However, the smart card industry uses its own unique terminology for many of the common components.
+However, the smart card industry uses its own terminology for many of the common components.
 The unique root of the file system is called the "MF" (Master File).
 DFs (Dedicated Files) act as directories, while EFs (Elementary Files) are basic data files.
 The MF and each DF can contain EFs and DFs.
 Each MF, DF and EF is given a 16-bit file id, rather than a text name as in most other operating systems.
-Each application is associated with a DF (not a file, like one might expect), but not vice-versa.
+Each application is associated with a DF (not a file, as one might expect), but not vice-versa.